-- Any scratch marks can be seen quite visibly in the sun as the metal provides a stark contrast to the paint applied on top of it.
+- Any scratch marks on aluminum siding can be seen quite visibly in the sun as the metal provides a stark contrast to the paint applied on top of it.

 - Another, more auditory disadvantage, is that rain and hail can sound very loud against the siding itself.
 Also, while aluminum can’t rust, it can corrode leaving it unusable.

 - Even though aluminum siding can last 40 years other types of siding can last even longer

 Chances are if you’re here you’re looking to replace your old aluminum house siding.
 You may have liked your aluminum siding and its done its job for 30 or so years already.
 Now more modern houses mostly use vinyl siding as the main choice of siding.
 Vinyl siding became a popular choice among houses in the 1990’s.